-GPT Image 2 is OpenAI's newest text-to-image model.
+GPT Image 2 is an image generation model used by GPTImage2 for text-to-image creation and image-to-image editing.
 It is strong at rendering text inside an image, keeping the same character consistent across generations, and editing photos from natural-language instructions.
 This guide covers the two ways most people actually use it day-to-day — and gives you a handful of finished prompts you can open and remix without writing anything from scratch.

 TL;DR